 TEST METHODOLOGY: To verify this requirement, the following tests will be performed:

-- Using code inspection, verify that functions from the following table are not used by the pages and code units published by the installation without conditional code that is based on GUIALLOWED=FALSE or CurrFieldNo=0 circumventing their call
+- Using code inspection, verify that methods from the following table are not used by the pages and code units published by the installation without conditional code that is based on GUIALLOWED=FALSE or CurrFieldNo=0 circumventing their call.

 |Page of type Confirmation Dialog||Page|